Loyola University Chicago

 Mertz Hall (1969)

 Opening in 1969 as part of the James J. Mertz, S.J., complex built for Loyola's centennial in 1970.
-The complex also includes the Centennial Forum Student Union.
+The complex includes the Centennial Forum Student Union.
 It is named after James J. Mertz, S.J., a long-time faculty member in Classical Studies and the Jesuit responsible for the construction of Madonna della Strada Chapel on the Lake Shore Campus.

 Regis Hall (2004?)